yostane/openidc_intro/README.md

 }
 ```

-The next section shows how to implement add OIDC support to an application.
+The **UserInfo** endpoint has more claims than the **ID token**.
+Thus, it is not necessary to call the userInfo endpoint unless we want a claim not provided by the ID token.

+We may not notice, but at this point, many OAuth2 concepts were also covered.
+The next section highlights OAuth 2 specificities.

 ## What about OAuth 2

 OAuth 2 is an industry standard for authorization.
-It explains a standard way in which third party apps can access protected resources on behalf of the resource owner.
+It explains a standard way in which apps can request access to protected resources from a 3rd party on behalf of the resource owner.
 This is also called delegation of authorization.

+OIDC is layer on top OAuth2.
 The main difference between OAuth 2 and OIDC is that the former provides authorization (is the user can access a resource) while the latter provides authentication (who is the user).
-Thus, OAuth 2 defines the _access token_ and the _refresh token_ but does define the _id token_ and the _userinfo_ endpoint.
+Thus, OAuth 2 defines the _access token_ and the _refresh token_ while OIDC adds the _ID token_ and the _userinfo_ endpoint.

-Since OAuth 2 was there before OIDC, OAuth 2 implementations can provide identification information through OAuth 2 without OIDC _in a non standard way_.
-For example, [Facebook login](https://developers.facebook.com/docs/facebook-login/overview) relies on OAuth 2 but still provides some identification information.
+Nowadays, we may find OAuth2 implementations that do not support OIDC and do not provide the **ID token**.
+These implementations can provide identification information through OAuth 2 without OIDC _in a non standard way_.
+For example, [Facebook login](https://developers.facebook.com/docs/facebook-login/overview) relies on OAuth2 but still provides some identification information.

-In addition to the ID token, OIDC standardizes other elements that were not standardized by OAuth2 (scopes, endpoint discovery, and dynamic registration of clients).
+In addition to the **ID token**, OIDC standardizes other elements that were not standardized by OAuth2 (scopes, endpoint discovery, and dynamic registration of clients).

-In terms of terminology, OAuth 2 introduces different terms listed below:
+In terms of terminology, OAuth2 has a different vocabulary than OIDC.
+This may be annoying some times but is not insurmountable.
+Here are some of them:

-- Authorization Server: the server that provides authorization (the access token mainly) and implements the OAuth 2 protocol
+- **Authorization Server**: the server that provides authorization (the access token mainly) and implements the OAuth 2 protocol
-- Resource owner: the registered user that has protected resources
+- **Resource owner**: the registered user that has protected resources
-- The client application: the application that requests authorization and protected resources on behalf of the resource owner
+- **The client application**: the application that requests authorization and protected resources on behalf of the resource owner
-- Resource server: the server that provides protected resources in exchange with an access token.
+- **Resource server**: the server that provides protected resources in exchange with an access token.
 It can either be merged with the authorization server or a totally separate entity (such as a REST API provided by the Client application developer)

 The following table tries to give an equivalence between OAuth 2 and OIDC terms: